Performance Test October 2017

 For further details please refer to the methodology documents as well as the information provided on our website.

 Please note: We want to make clear that the results in this report are intended only to give an indication of the impact on system performance (mainly by the real-time/on-access components) of the security products in these specific tests.
 Users are encouraged to try out the software on their own PC’s and see how it performs on their own systems.

-The following up-to-date products available at time of testing for 64-bit systems were evaluated with default settings in this test.
+The following products for 64-bit systems were evaluated in this test:

 The following activities/tests were performed under an up-to-date Windows 10 64-Bit system:

 - Installing / uninstalling applications